rfdrake/cibh/README.md

     sudo apt-get install libgd-gd2-perl libnet-snmp-perl parallel graphviz snmp-mibs-downloader libmojolicious-perl libmodule-install-perl libtest-most-perl sudo cpanm AnyEvent::SNMP

-# Step 2: Install the perl modules
+# Install the perl modules

 Once you get the above packages built and installed you should be ready to run with cibh.
 CIBH is broken into two main parts - the